Mjkp/DXL_AX_12A/README.md

 git merge origin/master
 ```
+## FTP
+- you may also use FTP or SFTP with Cyberduck

 ## In case U2D2 is not recognized
 - download Dynamixel Wizard to double check the id and baudrate of servo